 Hilary Lamb, our non-fiction editor, is a staff writer for the IET’s E&T magazine and a freelance non-fiction author.
 In 2019 she was named the B2B Columnist of the Year by the British Society of Magazine Editors for her creative non-fiction column.

-Anita Chandran, our fiction editor, is a writer and PhD candidate conducting research in ultrafast fibre lasers.
-She has been awarded Imperial College’s Sir Arthur Acland Prize for excellence in the humanities and was named overall winner of the Royal College of Science’s 2019 writing challenge by Lord Robert Winston for her short story (Nothing but) Art.
+Anita Chandran, our fiction editor, is a writer based in Hamburg, Germany.
+She has a PhD in ultrafast fibre lasers and has worked in historical fiction, science pedagogy and AI ethics.
+She has been awarded Imperial College’s Sir Arthur Acland Prize for excellence in the humanities and was named overall winner of the Royal College of Science’s 2019 writing challenge for her short story (Nothing but) Art.

-Cerys Llinos, our designer, is an ephemera enthusiast and secretive writer of articles, stories, and creative non-fiction.
+Cerys Llinos, our founding art director and designer of the first four issues, is an ephemera enthusiast and secretive writer of articles, stories, and creative non-fiction.
 She is working as a researcher on a project studying reader behaviour, is making books on the future of the publishing industry, and has done print design work for local government and indie publications.